Neloy-Barman/Operating_System_Algorithms/RR/ReadME.md

-# Round Robin algorithm code explanation:
+# "Round Robin" algorithm steps:
 * At first, I created a list ‘Process’ with all the processes with its properties.
 * Then take input for the time quantum ‘quan’.
 * Then I entered the arrival times in an integer list ‘SoArTi’ & sorted it.